drake7707/Drakarah3DPrinter/journey-to-stealthcutter.md

 ## Why

-A dedicated Cricut machine costs a lot for the same thing.
+A dedicated Vinyl cutter machine costs a lot, adding a toolhead is maybe 20€.
 I wanted to try out a cutting head, StealthChanger makes it really easy to swap toolheads, and see if I could cut vinyl, to use as stickers (no surface left untouched with this new power!)

 ## Details